 Information is key to adoption for the farmers to not only know of the existence of a new technology, but also how to use it and adapt it to their own circumstances.
 Availability of extension agents is notably low and typically of poor quality in SSA.
 Learning-from-others is made difficult by heterogeneity of circumstances.
 Important progress has been made in identifying the more effective contact farmers in spreading information in social networks and in motivating these farmers to act as proactive diffusion agents (Beaman et al., 2018).
 Agro-dealers can also be trained to the new technologies and to diffuse information and provide advice to their clienteles.
 And extension services can be made more effective through the use of IT services.
 Finally, the diffusion of information can be reversed from a push approach initiated by well selected and powered contact farmers to a pull approach where community members are induced by signals to seek information from informed individuals in the community (Dar et al., 2019).
 New approaches are promising, but much experimentation with new designs and new tools is needed, with the potential to make large differences on farmer behavior.

 Finally, profitable adoption requires well performing markets, with low transaction costs, competitive traders, and relatively elastic demand to sustain prices with shifting supplies following technology adoption.
-Important interventions thus include improved infrastructure (Agarwal) and market facilities, better information on prices (Fafchamps and Minten, 2012), more competitive traders facilitated by entry (Berquist, 2017), and very importantly improved quality to be competitive with imports and meet urban consumer demand.
+Important interventions thus include improved infrastructure (Aggarwal et al., 2018) and market facilities, better information on prices (Fafchamps and Minten, 2012), more competitive traders facilitated by entry (Berquist and Dinerstein, 2019), and very importantly improved quality to be competitive with imports and meet urban consumer demand.
 Lack of quality recognition on markets prevents farmers from responding to incentives to improve quality.
 Difficulty is with quality recognition high enough in the value chain before produce gets aggregated, and subsequent traceability down eventually long value chains to where quality meets willingness to pay.

 The constraints removal approach has been effective in identifying institutional innovations that can overcome constraints and induce adoption.
 Yet, adoption has typically ceilinged at some 30% of the farm population.
-This is due to three factors (Laajaj et al., 2017): (1) heterogeneity of circumstances implies that complementary factors securing profitability are often missing.
+This is due to three factors (Laajaj et al., 2018): (1) heterogeneity of circumstances implies that complementary factors securing profitability are often missing.
 Examples are soil fertility provided by organic matter (Marenya and Barrett, 2009), and soil acidity requiring complementary inputs (Burke, Jayne, and Black, 2017); (2) farmer objectives are different from breeders, with concerns for utilization of family labor through the year and food security for the household; and (3) farmers capacity to adopt may be limited by the need to acquire new knowledge.
 Ideal are new technologies that do not require modifications in agronomic practices, such as the flood resistant feature in rice that leaves cultivation methods unaltered.
 This suggests that another approach is needed to complement a supply-driven, constraints removing approach.
 This is the development of value chains that originate in the specificity of urban consumer demand.